amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 #### What's evil about code duplication

-In the introduction, I have mentioned the results of a [study conducted on software expenditure](#StudyAboutSoftwareExpenditure) during the 90's.
-They found that 70 billion of the 100 billion expenditure on development were spent on maintenance; and 60% of which is consumed to *locate defective code* [1]:
+In a study conducted on software expenditure during the 90's, they found that 70 billion of the 100 billion expenditure on development were spent on maintenance; and 60% of which is consumed to *locate defective code* [1]:

 ![60% of the maintenance effort is spent on locating bugs.
 That is, debugging and chasing code lines till you finally point to a lines of code and say 'I found the bug'.
 The remaining 40% are for everything else: Fixing, testing, reviews, integration, system testing, deployment, user Acceptance,...](images/duplicatecode/costoflocatingbugs.png)